-What is an IT Help Desk?
+What is an IT help desk?

-For example, help desks will provide assistance on how to use the IT systems and IT services, including giving instructions to users on how to get over a particular issue, even if the advice from the help desk is as simple as ‘reboot your PC’!
-A help desk might need to get help from specialist functions within the organization, such as IT support.
+For example, help desks will provide assistance on how to use the IT systems and IT services, including instructing users on how to get over a particular issue, even if the advice from the help desk is as simple as ‘reboot your PC’!
+A help desk might need help from specialist functions within the organization, such as IT support.
 Where this is the case, the help desk acts as the first level, which is set up to answer common and straightforward questions.
-If the IT help desk cannot resolve the question themselves, then they forward the question to the next level.
+If the IT help desk cannot resolve the question themselves, they forward the question to the next level.
 This second level is not a help desk.
 It has staff with higher levels of skill, training, and experience.
 Service desks use this same structure as help desks.

-What is an IT Service Desk?
+What is an IT service desk?

 (See also, “Five Ways To Improve Major Incident Management”)

 Some of the confusion about the difference between a service desk and a help desk might have arisen from an earlier version of ITIL, which is now known as V2.
 According to this ITIL V2 definition, the service desk was just another term for a help desk.
-ITIL V3 helped to change this misconception and differentiated between a help desk and a service desk.
+ITIL V3 helped change this misconception and differentiated between a help desk and a service desk.
 This differentiated between the IT help desk and the IT service desk, saying that service desks offer a broader range of service capabilities than a help desk, solve more problems in fewer steps, and enable the integration of business processes into the service management infrastructure.

-Service desks are designed to handle both issues, incidents, and service requests.
-In this context for the service desk, an incident is an event that results in a disruption in service availability or quality.
+Service desks are designed to handle issues, incidents, and service requests.
+In the context of the service desk, an incident is an event that results in disruption in service availability or quality.
 The same definition can be used for help desks.
-A service request to a service desk is when a user wants help with a routine task; this type of request is rarely included in the scope of traditional help desks.
+A service request to a service desk is when a user wants help with a routine task; this type of a request is rarely included in the scope of traditional help desks.
 Service requests include the service desk assisting a user in changing their password, adding a new user to particular systems, organizing moves of IT equipment.
-IT Service desks can also help users to get new software loaded onto their PCs, and obtain new equipment such as external disk storage.
+IT Service desks can also help users get new software loaded onto their PCs, and obtain new equipment such as external disk storage.
 Unlike help desks, service desks also provide additional IT services, including Change Management, Release Management, and Configuration Management related tasks.